LauriLitmanen/PlaysTvCrawler/README.md

 It took 30 minutes for this script to load 290 videos so it saved me from some manual work.

 ## How to use
+* Install Python 3.8.0
 * On line 16, replace USERNAME with your username
 * On line 17, replace PASSWORD with your password
 * On line 55, replace USERNAME with your username
+* Install dependencies and run on commandline with: python PlaysTvCrawler.py

 ## Libraries